Tax consolidation regime

 Country-by-country (CbC) reporting

-To align with recommendations of the OECD and the G20 BEPS Initiative (Action 13), France has introduced CbC reporting for multinational corporations, applicable to tax years beginning on or after 1 January 2016.
-The annual obligation requires multinational corporations to file with the French tax authorities anytime within the 12 months following their fiscal year-end a CbC report disclosing information regarding the name, activities, and profits of foreign entities in the same group.
+To align with recommendations of the OECD and the G20 Base Erosion and Profit Shifting (BEPS) Initiative (Action 13), France has introduced CbC reporting for multinational corporations, applicable to tax years beginning on or after 1 January 2016.
+The annual obligation requires multinational corporations to file with the French tax authorities anytime within the 12 months following their financial year-end a CbC report disclosing information regarding the name, activities, and profits of foreign entities in the same group.

 French entities are subject to the CbC reporting requirement if they: